Reports to: Director of Parent & Youth Support Services

 In the performance of essential and general job responsibilities, all YWCA employees are expected to:

-- Demonstrate commitment to the YWCA’s mission and principles of trauma-informed work.
+- Demonstrate commitment to the YWCA’s social justice mission and principles of trauma-informed work.

 - Represent the YWCA in a professional and competent manner to participants, community members, organizational partners, and others.